the-paid-actor/dcs-dtc/README.md

 ## Strike Eagle

 If you have displays already programmed in the jet, the app will skip uploading the new displays configuration.
 This will be improved in a future version.

+From either seat (pilot/WSO) it is not possible to change displays on the other seat, given that the displays are only rendered when you occupy the respective position.
+That is the reason for the exclusive choice in the Upload page between uploading Pilot or WSO displays.

+Furthermore, the other settings (Waypoints, Radios, Misc) are only tested to work from the pilot seat.
+Currently there is no way to detect which seat is occupied from the LUA API.
+If such means become available in the future, a more streamlined system can be developed.

+Therefore, the suggestion is for the pilot to upload everything except the WSO displays, and the WSO upload only its displays.

 # Help